pedronobrol/aviato/README.md

-# aircraftio
+# Aviato
-Aifcraftio is an AI driven approach for designing paper planes with optimal performance.
+Aviato is an AI driven approach for designing paper planes with optimal performance.